 Several college or university fellowships are available on a competitive basis to incoming and continuing graduate students.
 All students admitted to the program are automatically considered for fellowship support.
 The dean of the Graduate School administers fellowships.
 The University Fellowship Committee makes awards upon the recommendation of the Director of Graduate Studies in consultation with the Departmental Admissions and Awards Committee.
 The stipend for fellowships varies, as does the duration of the award.

 The Department of Psychology is also home to the Interdisciplinary Training in Alcohol Research grant.
-This NIAAA-supported T32 grant supports 2-year full research fellowships for graduate students whose research interests include the pharmacology of alcohol and alcohol use disorders.
+This NIAAA-supported T32 grant supports two-year full research fellowships for graduate students whose research interests include the pharmacology of alcohol and alcohol use disorders.
 Students are also competitive for other interdisciplinary National Institutes of Health TL1/T32 fellowships on campus that provide focused research and professional training opportunities in Drug Use and Clinical and Translational Science.
 Our students have also been competitive for fellowships from the UK Office for Policy Studies on Violence Against Women.

 Research and Professional Development Support